 Be sure to state that you prefer this option on the application below.

 How it Works

-What if I just want to take music lessons for 1 month, or even once in a while?
+What if I just want lessons for 1 month, or even once in a while?

-I do offer 1:1 Coaching Sessions on an as needed basis.
-We can discuss this on the consultation call.
+I do offer Private Music Lessons on an as needed basis.
+We can discuss this after your application is reviewed and accepted.